dthaler/draft-iab-iotsi-workshop/draft-iab-iotsi-workshop-02.md

 even a self-describing interaction model.
 An example of such an approach has been shown with HATEOAS {{HATEOAS}}.

+TODO: Probably need to list other examples discussed in the workshop as well.
+For example, AllJoyn introspection.

 # Translation {#section-5}

-In an ideal world where organizations and companies cooperate and agree on a single standard there is no need for gateways that translate from one data model to the other one.
-However, this is far from reality today since there are lots of proprietary data models in addition to the already standardized ones.
-There are analogies with gateways back in the eighties when they were used to translate between network layer protocols.
-Eventually IP took over providing the necessary end-to-end interoperability at the network layer.
-Unfortunately, the introduction of translation gateways that lead to the loss of expressiveness due to the translation between models seems unavoidable.
+In an ideal world where organizations and companies cooperate and agree on a single data model standard, there is no need for gateways that translate from one data model to the other one.
+However, this is far from reality today, and there are many proprietary data models in addition to the already standardized ones.
+There are analogies with gateways back in the 1980s that were used to translate between network layer protocols.
+Eventually IP took over, providing the necessary end-to-end interoperability at the network layer.
+Unfortunately, the introduction of translation gateways that lead to the loss of expressiveness due to the translation between data models seems unavoidable.

 Translation can happen in two flavours, namely:

-a)  Translating data models: performs one translation between the data models once during design time, like translating a YANG model to a RAML/JSON model.
+a)  Translating formal descriptions between data models: a translation between data model descriptions, such as translating a YANG model to a RAML/JSON model, can be performed once such as during design time.
 A single information model can be mapped to a number of different data models.
-b)  Translating data between data models implies doing the translation at runtime.
+b)  Translating data between data models: this flavour implies doing translation at runtime.

-In a sense these distinctions affect as to when the translation is performed.
-It can be done at "design time" when the information model is done, it can be done at runtime for a concrete data model and it can be done depending n the actual serialization.
+In one sense, these distinctions affect when the relevant translation is performed.
+It can be done at "design time" when the information model is done, or it can be done at runtime for a concrete data model and it can be done depending on the actual serialization.

-Yet another distinction will appear depending on the requirements from the application protocols, RPC-style ones might require a slightly different data model than REST ones for similar operations, for example SNMP-traps could be similar to CoAP-Observations but not quite the same.
-It is easier to translate between systems that follow the same architecture/design pattern than across architectures, full translation might not even be possible (e.g. stateless vs stateful systems).
+Yet another distinction will appear depending on the requirements from the application protocols.
+RPC-style ones might require a slightly different data model than RESTful ones for similar operations.
+For example, SNMP-traps could be similar to CoAP-Observations but not quite the same.
+It is easier to translate between systems that follow the same architecture/design pattern than across architectures, and sometimes a full translation might not even be possible (e.g., stateless vs stateful systems).

 # Dealing with change {#section-6}

 A large part of the workshop was dedicated to the evolution of devices and server side applications.
-Multiple of the participating groups have defined data formats for data representation, however interactions between devices and services and how their relationship evolves over time is more related to the interaction model.
+Multiple of the participating groups have defined data formats for data representation.
+Interactions between devices and services and how their relationship evolves over time is more related to their respective interaction models.

-There are various approaches to it.
+There are various approaches to dealing with change.
 In the most primitive case, a developer will use a description of an API and implement whichever are the protocol steps.
 In some cases the information model itself can be used to generate some of the code stubs.
-Changes of an API imply changes on the clients to upgrade to the new version, which requires some development of new code to satisfy the needs of the new API.
+Subsequent changes to an API require changes on the clients to upgrade to the new version, which requires some development of new code to satisfy the needs of the new API.

-These interactions could be made machine-understandable on the first place, enabling for changes to happen at runtime.
+These interactions could be made machine-understandable in the first place, enabling for changes to happen at runtime.
-In that scenario, a machine client can discover the possible interactions with a service, adapting to changes as they occur without specific code being developed to adapt to them.
+In that scenario, a machine client could discover the possible interactions with a service, adapting to changes as they occur without specific code being developed to adapt to them.